ART IS NOT A MIRROR WITH WHICH TO REFLECT

 WELCOME TO STAGE LEFT

 An Arts-based Social Justice Movement Stage Left Productions is a grassroots, Popular Theatre company of diverse artists and non-artists/ catalysts of change who create pathways to systemic equity – in and through the arts.
 Our teams promote equity & diversity, provide support services for still-excluded artists and community groups, and produce radical forms of Political Art: Radical: A socially-engaged way of living that...
 1. Departs sharply from the usual or ordinary; 2.
 Attends to the root causes of systemic oppression; and 3.
 Relates to or affects the fundamental nature of something.
 Political Art: A socially-engaged form of art that...
 1. Reveals deeper truths about social conditions; 2.
 Awakens personal and political sensitivities; and 3.
 Motivates passive spectators to become active spect-actors.* We're based out of Calgary but make regional, national and international impact, through diverse networks of artists, arts workers and activists, who unite in a solidarity of shared purpose: Using art to effect personal and social transformation.
 Over the past two decades, we've established ourselves as a significant contributor to Deaf, Disability & Mad Arts, a global Centre for the Theatre of the Oppressed, daring innovators of non-normative aesthetics and potent systemic-change activists.
-OUR PROGRAMMING Production 1.
-Closet Freaks: A highly original QueerCrip production 2.
-The CripTeases Cabaret: An (adults only) cabaret, where sexxxy specimens strip away (layers of oppression) 3.
-Step Right Up: A practice-focused digital Showcase of disability theatre practices & aesthetics 4.
-Metaxis: An Arts in Indigenous Health Congress on T&R Calls to Action 18 - 24 5.
-Urban Interventions: Pop-up social justice encounters (anonymous Invisible Theatre disruptions) Arts Advocacy, Service & Networking 1.
+OUR PROGRAMMING Professional Production (with artists) 1.
+Metaxis: An Arts in Indigenous Health Project on T&R Calls to Action 18 - 24 2.
+Closet Freaks: A highly original QueerCrip production 3.
+Step Right Up: A practice-focused Digital Showcase of non-normative aesthetics 4.
+Urban Interventions: Pop-up social justice encounters (anonymous Invisible Theatre disruptions) Arts Advocacy, Service & Networking (within the arts sector) 1.
 CCEDA: Regional advocacy for increased cultural & systemic equity in Calgary's arts sector 2.
-DDMAAC: National Deaf, Disability & Mad Arts support services, education, consultation and advocacy Social Justice Activity 1.
+DDMAAC: National solidarity and support services, for artists who experience disablement 3.
+ARTiFactsYYC: Podcasts on early examples of diverse, counter-cultural production in Calgary's arts sector 4.
+The Potential People: Podcast with some of the e/Elders in the arts, who lift up the next generation...
+Social Justice Activity (with non-artists/ agents of change) 1.
 Full Spectrum: Arts equity training, with artists, arts advocates and arts investors 2.
 Creative Justice: Theatre of the Oppressed collaboration with diverse communities 3.
 Global Citizens: Theatre of the Oppressed training and networking with international artists 4.
-The Radical Love Coalition: Arts-based social justice organizing, with local community organizers High-Impact Activity 1.
+The Radical Love Coalition: Arts-based social justice organizing, with local community organizers High-Impact Activity (systemic change tactics) 1.
 Interrupting Toxic Stress: A Knowledge Exchange Platform for Indigenous Youth 2.
 The KIT Podcast: Indigenous Health & Wellness podcasts 3.
-The Art of Change: A Retrospective of our past 20 years of using art as social justice 4.
-ARTiFactsYYC: Podcasts with producers of early examples of diverse production in Calgary's arts sector * Our thanks to Augusto Boal, for this framing and for endorsing us as a Centre for the Theatre of the Oppressed in 2005 (Theatre of the Oppressed is a potent form of Popular Theatre). |
+The Art of Change: A Retrospective of our past 20-25 years of using art to affect systemic change * Our thanks to Augusto Boal, for this framing and for endorsing us as a global Centre for the Theatre of the Oppressed in 2005 (Theatre of the Oppressed contributes many potent genres to the Popular Theatre repertoire.) |

 LAND ACKNOWLEDGEMENT